 “In life, we can work so hard to get the kinks out that we forget to put the peaks in.”

-The Power of Moments is a current favorite of Vaco’s Founder and CEO, Jerry Bostelman, and is even Vaco’s campaign theme for 2019!
+The Power of Moments is a current favorite of many Vaco leaders and is even Vaco’s campaign theme for 2019!
 It focuses on how moments in life influence people and then how to create more extraordinary moments, both professionally and personally, for others.
 It conditions the reader how to spot an opportunity to create a moment out of an everyday or habitual task, as well as appreciating all the moments in their life.